 If you are researching a trip to Iceland, you are sure to come across the term “Blue Lagoon Iceland.”
 But what exactly is this and why is it so popular among tourists?
-Should you add it to your personal itinerary?
+Should you add it to your Iceland itinerary?

 The Blue Lagoon is one of the 25 wonders of the world according to National Geographic.
 It is usually considered the number one tourist destination in Iceland and after reading this article, it will become clear why.

 This in-depth article will walk you through everything you need to know about the world-renown Blue Lagoon so you can come prepared and have a great time!
 Take a break from your intense research and let us do the work for you!
+It is truly one of the Best Things To Do In Iceland!

 What Is The Blue Lagoon And Why Is It Blue?

-The Blue Lagoon is a famous natural hot spring and spa that draws tourists from around the world.
+The Blue Lagoon in Iceland is a famous natural hot spring and spa that draws tourists from around the world.
 With unique milky-blue water, a dreamy atmosphere, and mineral-rich water, you will be dreaming of its beauty and relaxation long after your visit.

 The lagoon was actually created by accident in 1972 by the Svartsengi Power Plant.
 Since then, the geothermic area has been a popular day trip for many visitors to Iceland.